-• When baking sweets, you should also lower your oven temperature by 25 degrees F.
+- When baking sweets, you should also lower your oven temperature by 25 degrees F (15 degrees C).

-• If you are measuring honey by weight, 1 cup will weigh 12 ounces.
+- If you are measuring honey by weight, 1 cup weighs 12 ounces.

-• To help that honey slide smoothly from your measuring utensils, simply lightly coat the utensil with a vegetable spray before measuring the honey.
+- To help honey slide smoothly from your measuring utensils, simply lightly coat the utensil with a vegetable spray before measuring the honey.

-• Since it has the ability to absorb and retain moisture, honey is used in the industry to keep baked goods moist and fresh.
-Use honey in baked goods you plan to mail to keep them bakery-fresh.
+- Because it has the ability to absorb and retain moisture, honey is often used to keep baked goods moist and fresh.
+Using honey in baked goods that need a longer-than-usual shelf life will help, so definitely use it in items that you plan to mail to keep them bakery-fresh.

-• Honey is also an excellent choice to use in , since its emulsifying qualities make it a perfect stabilizer.
+- Honey is also an excellent choice to use in soaps and other beauty products because its emulsifying qualities make it a perfect stabilizer.